 Rochester Secondary College exists to provide quality learning for all in a challenging and nurturing environment.

-Rochester Secondary College is a coeducational 7-12 secondary college of 380 pupils situated 180km north of Melbourne and provides for the educational needs of a mixture of rural and semi-rural communities which includes the township of Rochester and surrounding districts.
+Rochester Secondary College is a coeducational 7-12 secondary college of approximately 290 pupils situated 180km north of Melbourne and provides for the educational needs of a mixture of rural and semi-rural communities which includes the township of Rochester and surrounding districts.
 The College is set in attractive grounds with very good facilities to deliver a comprehensive curriculum.

 Rochester Secondary College is an integral part of the total community.
 The school encourages community support and has a close relationship with its community.
 Parents and community members are actively involved in the College and are represented on the College Council.
 The Parents’ Club provides a focus for participation in College support matters.